notional-labs/ibc-go-strangelove/docs/apps/icq/overview.md

 ## What is the ICQ (Interchain Query) module?

-ICQ is a protocol which enables the Cosmos-SDK IBC enabled modules to query other modules data/endpoints on other chains and receive the response of their query.
+ICQ uses the [ICS-32](https://github.com/strangelove-ventures/ibc/tree/icq_implementation/spec/app/ics-32-interchain-queries) protocol which enables Cosmos-SDK IBC enabled modules to query other modules data/endpoints on other chains and receive the response of their query.

 ## Concepts